 c) sponsorship of competitions for open implementation (such as the crypto required);

-d) «any more??»
+d) «any more??»maintain communications with stakeholders and public generally, e.g., with a website?

 In all cases above, expenditure limits to be determined at the time the Steering Group is formally inaugurated.